-But today, just a few days after the 9/11 anniversary, is not the time to talk about the end of the TSA.
-This is the moment to take account of the failings of one of America’s least-loved agencies, and to say: Our patience has its limits; it’s almost up.
+Just a few days after the 9/11 anniversary, is not the time to talk about the end of the TSA.
+This is the moment to take account of the failings of one of America’s least-loved agencies.
+And to say: Our patience has its limits; it’s almost up.

 The GAO report is notable for two reasons.
-First, no other official report card has come this close to reflecting the traveling public’s deep disappointment with America’s federal screeners or with the TSA’s apparent disinterest in fixing itself.
+No other official report card has come this close to reflecting the traveling public’s deep disappointment with America’s federal screeners.
+Or with the TSA’s apparent disinterest in fixing itself.

 “The TSA lists integrity as one of its core values,” Rep. Jeff Duncan, R-S.C., said at a congressional hearing following the report’s release.
 “But, unfortunately, integrity has been lost in many cases.”